 In the configuration above, since both faces have the same surface area, a force of 25 Newtons in the x-direction and 50 Newtons in the y-direction will be applied on each face.

-In the example below, face 2 has twice as much area as face 1.
-As a result, the 150 Newtons are split proportionally to their areas.
-Therefore, 50 Newtons are applied to face 1, whereas face 2 receives 100 Newtons.
+In Figure 2, the face 2 has twice as much area as face 1.
+As a result, the 150 Newtons are split proportionally to their areas, therefore 50 Newtons are applied to face 1, whereas face 2 receives 100 Newtons.

 We appreciate and value your feedback.